 As a rough guide, multiply the height, width and length of the room in metres, then divide this by 14.
 You can use our tool below to give you an idea.

-However, this is only a rough figure for an average home, and other factors can affect the output you’ll need, such as the level of insulation in your home and the number and size of any windows in the room.
+However, this is only a rough figure for an average home.
+Other factors can affect the output you’ll need, such as the level of insulation in your home and the number and size of any windows in the room.

-If you’re unsure which wattage to buy or whether an electric fire will be suitable for your room, consult a retailer for more tailored advice about what’s right for your property.
+If you’re unsure which wattage to buy, consult a retailer for more tailored advice about what’s right for your home.

-If you’re shopping at the high end of the market or considering a model that will need a cavity to be created in a wall, you’re less likely to want to replace your fire or stove in the near future.
-So look for a style that could stand the test of time.
+If you’re buying an expensive model, or considering a model that will need a cavity to be created in a wall, you’re less likely to want to replace your fire or stove in the near future – so look for a style that could stand the test of time.

 Take a look at our gallery to see examples of some of the different styles on the market.